Creating Graphs

 WARNING

-There is a known bug in Microsoft Excel pertaining to custom ribbons.
-The bug occurs whenever a File -> Save As action changes the Excel workbook file name.
+There is a known bug in Microsoft Excel related to custom ribbons that occurs when a File -> Save As action changes the workbook file name.

-The bug is caused by the ribbon holding a reference to the original file name, which breaks the ability to programmatically switch the tab focus.
-You can manually switch tabs as you move between worksheets, or you can close the file, and reopen it to have the ribbon tabs automatically change according to worksheet selections.
+The bug is caused by the ribbon retaining a reference to the original file name, which prevents programmatic tab switching.
+You can either manually switch tabs as you navigate between worksheets, or close and reopen the file to allow the ribbon tabs to automatically adjust according to worksheet selections.

 TIP